Postdoc in multimodal and multiscale registration for building a transcriptomic atlas of the human brain using machine learning (NIH BRAIN Initiative)

 - An established publication track record.

-- Ideally, experience with one/some of the following: neuroimaging, deep learning, image registration.
+- Ideally, experience with one/some of the following: neuroimaging, deep learning, image registration, or geometric analysis of meshes and point clouds.

 For applications, please send the following documents to email@example.com: